iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 ```
 ### Filter

-Filter function work similar to the select.
-Using the pipe operator %>% we can write multiple operations at once without renaming the intermedating results.
+The `filter` function works similarly to the `select` function.
+By using the pipe operator `%>%`, we can chain multiple operations together at once without the need to rename intermediate results.
+This allows for a more streamlined and efficient data manipulation process.

 ```R
 filter(product,budget > 100)